 5. Give Importance to Psychographic Details

 Finding your target market is more than just identifying their age, gender, or social class.
 A potential target market must have a single set of needs and characteristics.
-You can easily find your target market if you know how they behave, what they usually do and what they are thinking.
+Likewise, you can easily find your target market if you know how they behave, what they do and what they are thinking.

-As a marketer or business owner, identify what appeals most to your audience.
+As a marketer or business owner, identify the preferences of your target customers.
 What type of media are they using?
 Assess your potential target market through the following psychographic information.